rbxzy/pywisp/readme.md

-# PythonWisp Syntax Reference
+# PyWisp Syntax Reference

-Complete syntax guide for the PythonWisp DSL (Python-style syntax that transpiles to JavaScript/TypeScript).
+Complete syntax guide for the PyWisp DSL (Python-style syntax that transpiles to JavaScript/TypeScript).

 ---